 As far as most people are concerned, we live in the age of entrepreneurship and it feels like everyone is starting a business.
-A lot of this has to do with the new avenues of business that have opened up thanks to internet, but it also has to do with the fact that people have become disillusioned by the traditional relationships where they work for the same employer for their entire careers.
+A lot of this has to do with the new avenues of business that have opened up thanks to Internet, but it also has to do with the fact that people have become disillusioned by the traditional relationships where they work for the same employer for their entire careers.

-And while starting one’s own business is an exciting and positive development for most people, we should not ignore the fact that running one’s own enterprise can be a spectacularly challenging experience.
+While starting one’s own business is an exciting and positive development for most people, we should not ignore the fact that running one’s own enterprise can be a spectacularly challenging experience.
 Entrepreneurs-to-be should be aware of the challenges ahead.
 Being aware helps them be prepared and face those challenges face-on.

 1. Drawing up a business plan